MohamedBakoush/WatchVideoByLink/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
 Report a bug by [opening a new issue](https://github.com/MohamedBakoush/WatchVideoByLink/issues); it's that easy!

 ## Feature Request
+Great Feature Requests tend to have:

+- A quick idea summary.
+- What & why you wanted to add the specific feature.
+- Additional context like images, links to resources to implement the feature etc, etc.

 ## License